Britain says security blunder will not mar Games

 Appearing in front of a hostile parliamentary committee, G4S chief Nick Buckles admitted his handling of the security scandal had embarrassed the British government and left his company's reputation in tatters.

-Britain has already spent 9 billion pounds ($14 billion) on the Games and expectations are high after the country put on its biggest peacetime security and transport operation.
+Britain has already spent 9 billion pounds on the Games and expectations are high after the country put on its biggest peacetime security and transport operation.

 Yet London is already showing signs of strain, inviting awkward comparisons with the 2008 Olympic Games in Beijing that drew worldwide praise for its lavish ceremonies, sleek infrastructure and a gleaming new airport.